capistrano/capistrano/.github/pull_request_template.md

 - [ ] Did you run `bundle exec rubocop -a` to fix linter issues?
 - [ ] If relevant, did you create a test?
 - [ ] Did you confirm that the RSpec tests pass?
-- [ ] If you are fixing a bug or introducing a new feature, did you add a CHANGELOG entry?

 ### Other Information

 If there's anything else that's important and relevant to your pull request, mention that information here.

-If you are updating any of the CHANGELOG files or are asked to update the CHANGELOG files by reviewers, please add the CHANGELOG entry at the top of the file where indicated.

 Thanks for helping improve Capistrano!